DiagnoSkin/diagnoskin-mobile/README.md

-# SkinSpotter
+# DiagnoSkin

 ### Description
-Skin spotter is an mhealth system for skin lesions recogniction.
+DiagnoSkin is an mhealth system for skin lesions diagnosis.